pankajunhale/react-treeview-demo/README.md

-This is a ReactJs application to demonstrate the tree view structure whitout any external library.
+This is a ReactJs application to demonstrate the tree view structure whithout any external library.

 ## Getting Started